Ciaanh/ciaanh.github.io/_posts/2019-10-18-reactception.md

 ---
 layout: post

 title: "Reactception : extending a VS Code extension with Webviews and React"
+image:

 author: Ciaanh
 categories: [ Development ]
-image: assets/images/posts/GitHub-chill.jpg
-tags: VScode extension react webview
+tags: VScode extension React webview

+toc: true
 beforetoc: "VS code has become quite popular among coders these days.
 Being very open to modifications using \"extension\" really helped to expand the possibilities of what you can do with VS Code."
-toc: true
 ---

 Lately I was experimenting with webviews and I had one of this "what if" moment :